La Veneno

-Cristina Ortiz Rodríguez (19 March 1964 – 9 November 2016), better known as La Veneno ('Poisongirl'), was a Spanish singer, actress, sex worker, and media personality.
-Considered one of the most important and beloved LGBT icons in Spain, she rose to fame in 1996 after briefly appearing on the late-night talk show Esta noche cruzamos el Mississippi, broadcast on Telecinco between 1995 and 1997 and hosted by the journalist Pepe Navarro.
-She would later appear regularly on the show as well as on La sonrisa del pelícano.
+Cristina Ortiz Rodríguez (19 March 1964 – 9 November 2016), better known as La Veneno ('The She Poison'), was a Spanish singer, actress, sex worker, and media personality.
+Considered one of the more important and beloved LGBT icons in Spain since her death, she rose to fame in 1996 after being discovered in the park where she worked as a sex worker by Faela Sainz, a reporter for the late-night talk show Esta noche cruzamos el Mississippi, broadcast on Telecinco from 1995 to 1997 and hosted by the journalist Pepe Navarro.
+She later appeared regularly on the show as well as on La sonrisa del pelícano.

-Distinguished for her spectacular appearance and profane humor, La Veneno was one of the first transgender women to become widely known in Spain, and has since been recognised as a pioneering trans icon.
+Distinguished for her spectacular appearance and profane humor, La Veneno was one of the early transgender women to become widely known in Spain, and she has been recognised as a pioneering trans icon.
 In 2020, a critically acclaimed series produced by Atresmedia following her life became a hit show in Spain.